zzkeihou/CHATGPT-Email-Automation/README.md

 ### Automatically extract business emails and send client communications using Python

-To run the code, open the automatically_email.py file.:
+To run the code, open the automatically_email.py file.

+(Before run this code, please make sure you replace "email_sender", "email_password" and "email_receiver" with your actual email sender, email password and email_receiver):
 ``` python
 import os
 import smtplib